-The surroundings activate c-systems [Al], [drinks], and [coffee].
+The surroundings activate c-systems [AI], [drinks], and [coffee].
 In general, other c-systems will already be active, or may become active.
 There may be many such systems, e.g. [Bo], [sips], [tea], etc. All of these c-systems begin to resonate with s-systems, forming cs-systems, but in the canonical trajectory we assume the e values of these cs-systems are initially below the excitation threshold, i.e. unexcited.
-Recall the distinction between the ground-level (i.e. unexcited) and above-ground (excited) e states of cs-systems: systems in the excited state can participate in φ configurations, while unexcited systems cannot.
+Recall the distinction between the ground-level (i.e. active, unexcited) and above-ground (excited) e states of cs-systems: systems in the excited state can participate in stable $\phi$ configurations, while unexcited systems cannot.
 In the initial state of the canonical trajectory, all systems are unexcited, and hence shown on the ground level of the e-potential.
 This does not imply that all cs-system e values are the same, merely that we have chosen not to differentiate them.
-In the more general case, we do not make the strong assumption that all systems are unexcited in the initial condition.
+Note that in more general cases, we do not need to assume that all systems are unexcited in the initial condition.